Incremental build model

 development time.
-It also avoids a large initial capital outlay and subsequent long waiting period.
+It also avoids a large initial capital outlay and subsequent long waiting periods.
 This model of development also helps ease the traumatic effect of introducing a completely new system all at once.

 Incremental model

 The incremental model applies the waterfall model incrementally.

-The series of releases is referred to as “increments”, with each increment providing more functionality to the customers.
+The series of releases is referred to as “increments," with each increment providing more functionality to the customers.
 After the first increment, a core product is delivered, which can already be used by the customer.
 Based on customer feedback, a plan is developed for the next increments, and modifications are made accordingly.
 This process continues, with increments being delivered until the complete product is delivered.
 The incremental philosophy is also used in the agile process model (see agile modeling).

 The Incremental model can be applied to DevOps.
-In DevOps it centers around the idea of minimizing risk and cost of a DevOps adoption whilst building the necessary in-house skillset and momentum.
+DevOps centers around the idea of minimizing the risk and cost of a DevOps adoption whilst building the necessary in-house skillset and momentum.